TRAVELING TO BELGIUM

 - Sign the form (no need to notarize it)

-Include three sets of the following documents (one original set of documents
+Include three sets of the

 The originals will be returned to you together with your passport and visa.
 You will need them

-to register at city hall in Belgium.
+when you register at the city hall of your residence in Belgium.

-5. A nationwide criminal history record
+nationwide criminal history record (FBI

-from the FBI CJIS Division (Record Request, 1000 Custer Hollow Road,
+the FBI CJIS Division (Record Request, 1000 Custer Hollow Road,

 Clarksburg, WV 26306), dated within six months of your